JayBotsa/LyreBird-EDi/docs/Quanta_Time.md

-"# If you want to find the secrets of the universe, think in terms of energy, frequency and vibration."
+"If you want to find the secrets of the universe, think in terms of energy, frequency and vibration." ~N. Tesla

+"If you can't explain it simply, you don't understand it well enough."
+It's widely attributed to ~Albert Einstein

 ![775 Hz Resonance Visualization](https://raw.githubusercontent.com/JayBotsa/LyreBird-EDi/fa83c85b32b755c76477b664343761dbf20b4fc5/Image/775.mp4)